ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center">Visualization and Analysis</h3>
 <div style="height: 20px;"></div>
-Next we will move to visualizing the data we have.
-Some processing has been omitted here and can be seen in my notebooks.
+Next I'll visualize the data.
+Here I show outputs - for pre-processing and graphs consult my notebook and/or scripts.

-I've opted for this project to use <strong><code>matplotlib</code></strong> and <strong><code>seaborn</code></strong>, tools which are sometimes portrayed as lacking in complexity or aesthetic quality.
-I wanted to develop graphs that still feel dynamic and engaging.
-I also employed lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.
+I've used <strong><code>matplotlib</code></strong> and <strong><code>seaborn</code></strong>.
+These are at times criticized as lacking in complexity or aesthetic quality.
+I wanted to develop graphs that still feel dynamic and engaging and employ lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

-<p>The discovery of planets in themselves is an interesting subject because exoplanets are fundamentally harder to detect than other celestial objects such as stars.
-Scientists have needed to develop complex indirect methods requiring a rich spectroscopic data to find their targets:</p>
+<p>The discovery of exoplanets in itself is interesting.
+Since exoplanets are fundamentally harder to detect than other bodies like stars, it's required the development of complex methods using rich spectroscopic data to find new exoplanets:</p>

 <ul>
-  <li>The <strong>transit method</strong> tracks the shift in light exoplanet crosses a star's rays from our line of vision.</li>
+  <li>The <strong>transit method</strong> tracks the shift in light as an exoplanet crosses a visible star, created a "mini-eclipse" with Earth.</li>
-  <li>The <strong>radial velocity method</strong> - tracks the gravity-induced shifts of a star from it's surrounding planets.</li>
+  <li>The <strong>radial velocity method</strong> tracks shifts in a star's motion due to the gravitational pull of an orbiting exoplanet.</li>
-  <li>The <strong>microlensing</strong> technique tracks the bending of light as large exoplanets pass in front of a star.</li>
+  <li>The <strong>microlensing</strong> technique tracks distorsions of light as large exoplanets pass in front of a star.</li>
 </ul>

-I've tracked the growth of exoplanet discoveries - highlighting the three most successful - since the first discovery.
+<p>I've tracked the growth of exoplanet discoveries - highlighting the three most successful - since the first discovery.
+Observational cosmologist <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">Chris Impey</a> stated that that the growth of discovery of the planets is comparable to internet technology during the Dotcom bubble.
+Here that growth is on full display:</p>

 <div style="height: 20px;"></div>
 <p align="center">